Karl Aage Hansen

 Karl Aage Hansen (4 July 1921 – 23 November 1990) was a Danish football player, who played as a forward.
 He won a bronze medal with the Denmark national football team at the 1948 Summer Olympics in London.
 He scored 17 goals in 22 games for the Danish national team, and was Danish team captain on 17 occasions.
-He got his breakthrough as an amateur player in Danish club Akademisk Boldklub, but moved abroad in 1948 to play professionally for a number of European clubs, including Juventus F.C. and UC Sampdoria in Italy and Huddersfield Town in England.
+He got his breakthrough as an amateur player in Danish club Akademisk Boldklub, but moved abroad in 1948 to play professionally for a number of European clubs, including Juventus FC and UC Sampdoria in Italy and Huddersfield Town in England.